randallm3/phonegap-start/README.md

-PhoneGap-Start
+Cardiff University
 ---

-A starting point for PhoneGap apps.
+A wrapper for the http://m.cardiff.ac.uk web application.

-To get started: fork this repo, modify the config.xml to match your details, and get building!
+Forked from PhoneGap-Start.